gitGood6969/BugTracking/README.txt

 #49 As a Developer, I want to be able to update the status of the bug so that Reviewers can check if it has been fixed with the patches provided.
 DeveloperUpdateStatusUI         [Boundary]
 DeveloperUpdateStatusController [Controller]
 BugList                         [Entity]

+#50 As a Reviewer, I want to be able to update the status of the bug so that I can record it as closed after checking if it has been fixed.
+ReviewerUpdateStatusUI          [Boundary]
+ReviewerUpdateStatusController  [Controller]
+BugList                         [Entity]

+#51 As a Triager, I want to be able to record the assignment of the bug so that i know that it is being handled by someone
+TriagerAssignmentUI             [Boundary]
+TriagerAssignmentController     [Controller]
+BugList                         [Entity]

 #52 As a Reporter, I want to view the list of bugs I have reported so that I know if it has been fixed.